DavidYKay/davidykay.github.io/pursuits.md

 ## Militia

 Mastery of arms is important to the security of a free state.
-As such, I am involved in training small unit tactics.
+As such, I am involved in training firearms handling and small unit tactics.